AngleProtocol/angle-docs/guides/other/formulas.md

 ---
-description: List of formulas at stake when interacting with app.angle.money
+description: Formulas at stake when interacting with app.angle.money
 ---

 # Formulas